aisland-dao/docusign/README.md

 Snapshots:   0 total
 Time:        1.704 s, estimated 2 s
 ```
-You should cleanup the dummy database and data, executing:
+After the test, close the first session, stopping the API server and  cleanup the dummy database and data,executing:
 ```
 ./test_clean.sh
 ```

-## Hacking
+## Customisations:
-If you wish to change the client code, you should edit the files in client-src and launch ./build.sh to rebuild the bundle.js.
+If you wish to change the client code, you should edit the files in client-src and launch ./build.sh to rebuild the bundle.js whichn